 - See your doctor regularly for tests and/or to keep on top of chronic medical conditions such as diabetes or heart disease

 If the steps you have taken to prevent erectile dysfunction haven’t worked and the difficulty in getting and maintaining erections persists, see your doctor.
 They will be able to prescribe you something that will work for you, without any potentially dangerous side effects.
-Viagra is the most commonly prescribed drug, but there are other natural supplements available, as well as penis pumps (eg Bathmate and extenders that all help with erections).
+Viagra is the most commonly prescribed drug, but there are other natural supplements available, as well as penis pumps (eg Bathmate Hydromax that helps with erections).
 I will cover more about pumps in follow up update of this page.

 You can check the link in the reference* for a quick guid about Bathmate Hydromax water based pump.